14. 900-1200 Women Crusaders and Stabilizers

 - Is it different than what you had thought?

-Christine de Pizan: excerpts
+Christine de Pizan: Excerpts

 Christine de Pizan was an Italian writer and poet during the Medieval Ages.
 Her most notable works